Skip to content

 }

-In this code example, we’re first using Json From File to load a JSON object with the details from the game_data.json file.
-Then we are getting the value of the key that matches gameTitle using Json Read String.
-We write this to the console and free the JSON object using Free Json as we exit.
-By freeing the JSON object we are deallocating any memory that has been assigned to it, preventing any memory-related errors such as a Segmentation Fault.
-We can build this program with the following command.
+In this code example, we first use Json From File to load a JSON object containing details from the game_data.json file.
+Next, we retrieve the value associated with the gameTitle key using Json Read Stringand output it to the console.
+Finally, we free the JSON object using Free Json before exiting the program.
+This deallocates any memory that was allocated to the JSON object, helping to prevent memory-related errors such as Segmentation Fault.
+We can build this program using the following command.

 Terminal window